browserslist/browserslist/README.md

 `last 1 version or chrome > 75 and > 1%` will select
 (`browser last version` or `Chrome since 76`) and `more than 1% marketshare`.

-There is 3 different ways to combine queries as depicted below.
+There are 3 different ways to combine queries as depicted below.
 First you start with a single query and then we combine the queries to get our final list.

 Obviously you can *not* start with a `not` combiner, since there is no left-hand